Earn rewards with your orders using Dream Points!

-We learned in a previous post the surprising truth that wool keeps us cool in the summer, but wool also obviously keeps us warm in the winter.
+We learned in a previous post the surprising truth that wool keeps us cool in the summer, but wool keeps us warm in the winter.
 (Who doesn’t love wrapping up in a wool blanket by the fire?)
 The not so well-known part about wool is how it keeps us warm.

 How Wool Holds Heat